-I am an AHRC-funded PhD researcher (PT), supervised by both the 我要吃瓜 and the University of Glasgow, and a member of the Scottish Graduate School of Arts & Humanities.
+I am an AHRC-funded PhD researcher at the 我要吃瓜 and the University of Glasgow, and a member of the Scottish Graduate School of Arts & Humanities.
+My research brings together early modern literature, theatre, and medicine, interpreted through the combined lens of queer theory, apophaticism, and theopoetics, to explore Renaissance constructs of sexual embodiment.

 My supervisory team includes Dr Andrew Hass (Stirling), Dr Angus Vine (Stirling), and Professor Heather Walton (Glasgow).

-Along with Dr Hass, Dr Alison Jasper, Dr Fiona Darroch, and Dr Lois MacFarlane, I am part of the organising committee for the 22nd ISRLC conference ("Disruptures", 2026):
+Along with Dr Hass, (Dr Alison Jasper, Dr Fiona Darroch, and Dr Lois MacFarlane), I am a member of the organising committee for the 22nd ISRLC conference ("Disruptures", 2026): .

 Fellowships & Scholarships: